-- 1. Synthesizing the assigned readings - 2.
-Extracting key concepts from the readings - 3.
+- 3. Extracting key concepts from all readings - 4.
 Leading and pacing the discussion by means of an in-class presentation.
-As appropriate, you should facilitate your presentation with visual aids or any other media you think will make your points effectively. - 4.
-Developing summary handouts for the class and submitting them to the Canvas assignment link 24 hours in advance of the session (i.e., Tuesdays by 12:50 PM).
-The instructor will post these handouts for the class on the course Canvas site.

-- 5. Preparing approximately 3-5 in-depth questions for the class to discuss - 6.
+As appropriate, you should facilitate your presentation with visual aids or any other media you think will make your points effectively. - 5.
+Developing summary handouts for the class and emailing them to the instructor 24 hours in advance of the course session (i.e., Wednesdays by 12:50 PM).
+The instructor will post these handouts for the class on the course Canvas site. - 6.
+Preparing approximately 3-5 in-depth questions for the class to discuss - 7.
 Meeting at least once with the secondary discussant to prepare for the upcoming class